Do we know

 Do we want to throw food away?

 What are we missing?
-A little push
+A little push.

-Welcome to Verschwendistan
+Welcome to Wastefulistan

-And at the annual climate negotiations, too, all eyes would be on the delegates from 'Verschwendistan': after all, this country has the third-highest emissions in the world, after the USA and China [2].
+And at the annual climate negotiations, all eyes would be on the delegates from "Wastefulistan": after all, this country would have the third-highest emissions worldwide, after the US and China [2].

 The negative hit list of waste

 The lion's share of this is definitely attributable to private households: 206,000 tons of avoidable food waste per year [3].
 On average, every Austrian throws away a quarter of the food they buy [2].
 However, there is an urban-rural divide: urban households throw away far more than rural households [4].
-Younger people are also much more wasteful with food than older generations.
+Younger people are also significantly more wasteful with food than older generations.

 The win-win-win of food rescue

-Portrait of a red-haired pretty womanAbout the author
+Portrait of a pretty red-haired womanAbout the author

 2 comments

-1. Great contribution !!!!
+1. Great post!!!!

-And you can freeze almost anything.
+And you can freeze almost everything.

-Bread, pastries and the like
+Bread, pastries, and the like

 Write a comment

-Your e-mail address will not be published.
+Your email address will not be published.
 Required fields are marked with *